-This post is a list of quotes from the book - People We Meet on Vacation by Emily Henry.
-People We Meet on Vacation will leave you with the warm, hazy afterglow usually reserved for the best vacations.
+This post is a collection of 35 quotes from the book - People We Meet on Vacation by Emily Henry.
+I hope you find these quotes useful.

 People We Meet on Vacation Quotes

 On vacation, you can be anyone you want.
 Like a good book or an incredible outfit, being on vacation transports you into another version of yourself.